ray-project/ray/doc/source/ray-job-submission/overview.rst

     We can also use other remote uris for runtime env, such as S3 or GIT.
 See "Remote URIs" section of :ref:`Runtime Environments<runtime-environments>` for details.

-Submitted job can be stopped by user before finish executing.
+Submitted Job can be stopped by user before finish executing.

 .. code-block:: python

     job_id = client.submit_job(
-        # Entry point to execute
+        # Entrypoint shell command to execute
         entrypoint="python -c 'import time; time.sleep(60)'",
         runtime_env={}
     )